eileengarip/adverse-selection-sim/README.md

 ```

 One trader arrives per step.
 With probability `p_informed`, they observe the true
-`V` and trade only when it is profitable for them to do so.
-This means buying if `V > ask` and selling if `V < bid`; otherwise, they won't trade.
+`V` and trade only when the quote is wrong.
+This means buying if `V > ask` and selling if `V < bid`.
 Otherwise, they are a noise trader who buys or sells on a coin flip regardless of price.

 P&L (profits and losses) is tracked as cash plus inventory marked to the final true value: